 According to the respondent, the number of people gathered by the police totalled 50.
 Algerians, Moroccans, Egyptians, Iraqis and Syrians were all present.

 Over six minors were also reportedly among them.

-The vans then drove to the Greek-Albanian border.
-This drive lasted approximately four hours.
+The vans reportedly then drove directly to the Greek-Albanian border.
+The respondent estimates that this drive lasted approximately four hours.
 But, with everyone lacking mobile phones, the respondent could not verify the location.